valkey-io/valkey-doc/topics/bloomfilters.md

 15) Max scaled capacity
 16) (integer) 26214300
 ```
-* If you want to limit the number of people who can sign up you can create a non scaling filter.
-This will create a filter than can only have 1000 items added with a 1 in 10,000 chance of a false positive.
+* If you know the exact number of users who will sign up, or if want to limit the number of items regardless, you can create a non scaling bloom filter.
+This will create a filter that has capacity for only 1000 items with a 1 in 100,000 chance of a false positive.
 ```bash
 127.0.0.1:6379> BF.RESERVE limited_users 0.00001 1000 NONSCALING
 OK
 ```
-* If you anticipate once initial users have signed up after a while you will get a large increase in users you can set a custom expansion rate.
+* If you anticipate that, once initial users have signed up, you will get a large increase in users after a while, you can set a custom expansion rate.
 ```bash
 127.0.0.1:6379> BF.RESERVE expanding_users 0.001 10000 EXPANSION 4
 OK